rb7984/liminalWander2/README.md

 # liminalWander2
-A site to walk trhough liminal spaces
+A site to walk through liminal spaces.